May 29, 2013

-S/GSK1265744 is currently being studied in Phase II clinical trials.
+S/GSK1265744 is currently being studied in Phase IIb clinical trials.2

-In a Phase I-II study, different strengths of unboosted S/GSK1265744 taken orally (by mouth) were compared with placebo in both healthy participants and HIV-infected participants who were integrase inhibitor-naive (had not taken an integrase inhibitor in the past).
-HIV-infected study participants did not receive additional anti-HIV drugs; they received only the investigational study drug, S/GSK1265744.
+In a Phase I/II study, different strengths of unboosted S/GSK1265744 taken orally were compared to placebo in both healthy participants and HIV-infected participants.
+HIV-infected study participants did not receive any additional HIV medicines; they received only the investigational study drug, S/GSK1265744.6,7

-This study indicated that S/GSK1265744 may be given once daily without boosting.
-In HIV-infected adults, S/GSK1265744 was effective in reducing viral load.
+This study showed that S/GSK1265744 may be given once daily without boosting.
+In HIV-infected adults, S/GSK1265744 was effective in reducing viral load (the amount of HIV in the blood).
 In terms of safety, S/GSK1265744 was well tolerated and most side effects were considered mild.
 The most common side effect that occurred was headache.
-More studies are needed to determine safety and efficacy of S/GSK1265744.
+More studies are needed to determine the safety and efficacy of S/GSK1265744.7